 This way, we are in full contact with life and all its splendour and power and still hold

 fast to the other side of it: the dark, the moon, the doom, the withering and death.

 And when death knocks at our bedstead one day we can welcome him like an old

 friend, willingly take his hand and leave gracefully.
-And when a friend or family member is dying, we can rest by his side in peace and love and trust and gift him this grace by reaching brother deaths hand for our dying one, and connect them as friends too.
+And when a friend or family member is dying, we can rest by their side in peace and love and trust and gift them this grace by reaching brother deaths hand for our dying one, and connect them as friends too.